apinste/CyberVets_ePortfolio/README.md

 ## Credits

-* Thanks to [Chase](https://github.com/ChaseBCMS/CybervetsInfo/wiki) for all contributions on Escalate Missions.
+* Thanks to [Chase](https://github.com/ChaseBCMS/CybervetsInfo/wiki), a Cohort 6 member, for all contributions on Escalate Missions.

-* Thanks to [Matt](https://github.com/carmanm/CyberVets-Journal/wiki) for all contributions on Escalate Missions.
+* Thanks to [Matt](https://github.com/carmanm/CyberVets-Journal/wiki), a Cohort 6 member, for all contributions on Escalate Missions.

 * To our CyberVets mentors: JT, Chad, Dr KG, and Dr Gallagher for giving us the opportunity to learn and thrive.
 To the CMS staff and CyberVets graduates for the inspiration and motivation to push through.